gertst/node-red-contrib-velbus/README.md

       - VMB4AN
       - VMBVP01
    - Bugfix: in some circumstances modules were found twice.
 Thanks Ggaljoen to notify me.
+   - Added an example of a Send Raw Bytes node

 ## Implemented Velbus modules: